Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Self-Reliant Scene Text Spotter

 \subsection{End-to-End Parameter Learning}

-Following the routine training paradigm adopted by most exiting text spotters~\cite{wang2021pan++,qiao2020mango,liu2021abcnet}, we first pre-train our \textbf{SRSTS} on two synthetic datasets (`Synthtext'\wu{~\cite{gupta2016synthetic}} and `Bezier Curve'\wu{~\cite{liu2020abcnet}}), then fine-tune the model on a mixture of synthetic and real-world datasets.
+Following the routine training paradigm adopted by most exiting text spotters~\cite{wang2021pan++,qiao2020mango,liu2021abcnet}, we first pre-train our \textbf{SRSTS v2} on synthetic datasets (`Synthtext'~\cite{gupta2016synthetic} and `Bezier Curve'~\cite{liu2020abcnet}), then train the model on a mixture of synthetic and real-world datasets.
+Finally, we fine-tune the model on the training set of specific benchmark.
 The whole model is optimized jointly in an end-to-end manner: